 Reducing stress and anxiety in pets

-If you think that your dog or cat could be stressed, it’s important to tackle the problem and get to what is causing the stress.
+If you have a nervous dog or cat, it’s important to tackle the problem and get to what is causing the stress.
 In some pet’s it could lead to other health problems, such as cystitis in cats.
 To help calm your pet during a stressful situation, there are some positive things that you can do, which include:

 Create a safe zone – Make sure your pet has a safe place to retreat to, should they become anxious.